-Net patient service revenues are generated from patient care services and include the University's behavioral healthcare, cancer and contract activities and the operations of faculty practice plans.
-Net patient service revenues are recorded in the period in which the services are provided and are reported at estimated net realizable amounts from patients, third party payers and others.
-Amounts recorded are net of allowances to give recognition to differences between charges and reimbursement rates from third party payers.
-Reimbursement from third party payers varies, depending upon the type and level of care provided.
+Net patient service revenues are generated from patient care services and include the operations of faculty practice plans.
+Net patient service revenues are recorded in the period in which the services are provided and are reported at estimated net realizable amounts from patients, third-party payers and others.
+Amounts recorded are net of allowances to give recognition to differences between charges and reimbursement rates from third-party payers.
+Reimbursement from third-party payers varies, depending upon the type and level of care provided.
 Certain net revenues received are subject to audit and retroactive adjustments for which amounts are accrued on an estimated basis in the period the related services are rendered and adjusted in future periods as final settlements are determined.